kerrycobb/radseq-barcodes-file-gen/README.md

 It also outputs a tab delimited barcodes file for each plate which can be used with Stacks or ipyrad

+The i7-indexes.tsv file contains the i7 index sequences.
+This file can be edited for demultiplexing i7 indexes.

 # Notes
 Read 1 corresponds to i7 end of read
 Read 2 corresponds to i5 end of read